Mosho1/store/readme.md

 ## Ease of use

 Accessing state and computed properties is easily done via `this`.
-Calling actions is easily done by calling those actions from a stored reference to the store.
+Calling actions is easily done by calling those actions directly from a reference to the store.
 The bare minimum additional code is required to have the benefits of immutable, predictable state.